Home » Divorce and Family law Blog » What Not to Say in Child Custody Mediation: Avoid These 6 Common Mistakes

 The following are the custody mediation tips to help you better understand what not to say in child custody mediation.

 If you are discussing your spouse’s past mistakes in custody mediation, refrain from blaming.
-Expert custody mediators report that they have seen spouses blaming in this way:

 If you are interested in learning the “Do’s and Don’ts” of child custody mediation, click here.